NirantK/awesome-project-ideas/README.md

 - [Vision](#vision) - With topics about image and video processing

-- [Music and Audio](#music) - These topics are bout combining ideas from language and audio to understand music
+- [Music and Audio](#music) - These topics are about combining ideas from language and audio to understand music

 - [Conclusion](#conclusion)